alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/consistency.md

 - Not stubbornness
 - Not coherence (coherence is internal compatibility; consistency is recurrence under equivalent conditions)
 - Not correctness
+- Not predictability.
+Consistency is about equivalent conditions producing equivalent outputs, not about outputs being anticipatable in advance

 ## Dependencies